 In order to become the ‘primary western location for business investment,’ the CBI says the UK will need to have the best broadband infrastructure in Europe.

-Enhancement on this scale can’t happen without government backing.
+Enhancement on this scale cannot happen without government backing.
 Despite its austerity agenda, the government must begin investing in next generation infrastructure or risk the UK’s future as a credible location for innovation and a hub for the creative industries.

 But it’s not just about infrastructure; the government must also demonstrate understanding of the business of technology.
 Culture secretary Jeremy Hunt wants to overhaul the 2003 Communications Act, which currently regulates broadband, mobile telephony and television.
 His vision for a new Bill is critically important for the UK’s future.
 Critically, it must include a commitment to ‘net neutrality’.
 This means that no form of internet traffic should be prioritised over any other type.
 Allow any firm or content a privileged position on the internet and you potentially cripple innovation and competition.
 It’s hard to imagine YouTube becoming the online behemoth it is today if it had been charged more by ISPs than providers of different content.